Prag8855/aab/content/guides/german-health-insurance.md

 - Your age when you join
 - Your health condition when you join
-- The level of coverage you choose
+- The coverage you choose
+- Your deductible

 After you join, your health does not affect the cost of your insurance.
 If you get very sick, you still pay the same price.